NCBI-Hackathons/VirusDiscoveryProject/Phylo/README.md

 ## 'Simple' Clustering
 The goal of this section is to provide the simplest answer to users who are searching through the database, find a putative virus they're interested in, and wonder: "Are there any similar contigs?"

 Each contig will be assigned to a single cluster, and each cluster will be represented by one "representative contig".
 Often times a contig will be the "representative contig" in its own cluster.
-We colloquallly reffer to these as 'lonely contigs'.
+We colloquially refer to these as 'lonely contigs'.

 | Cluster Representative Sequence | Sequence in Cluster |
 |----------------------------------------|--------------------------------------------------------|